 Read MoreThirty six Hours in the Cinque Terre

 The Why and the How A number of years ago my sister, daughter, niece and nephew did a hiking trip in the Cinque Terre and raved about how beautiful it is.
-As I started making plans to travel again, my original plan was to revisit St. Raphael, on the Cote d’Azur (see The Riviera for […]
+As I started making plans in 2021 to travel again, my original plan was to revisit St. Raphael, on the Cote d’Azur (see The […]

 Read MoreThree Days in Cannes